rushankshah/rushankshah/README.md

 <h2 align='center'>Some of my GitHub Stats</h2>

-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on GitHub.*
+*NOTE: Top languages does not indicate my skill level or something like that, it's a GitHub metric of which languages I have the most code on GitHub.*

 <p align='center'> <img src=https://komarev.com/ghpvc/?username=rushankshah alt=rushankshah /> </p>